- Log in / Create account

 Note, this does not necessarily have to be the bulkhead immediately ahead of the driver's feet, some cars have a battery and/or steering compartment in this location and then the main impact bulkhead; this is perfectly acceptable.

 Materials should be a minimum of 8mm good quality plywood, 3mm aluminium or composites, or 1.5mm steel.
-It is very important to fully integrated the front bulkhead into the rest of the vehicle's structure by fixing securely on all sides.
+It is very important to fully integrate the front bulkhead into the rest of the vehicle's structure by fixing securely on all sides.

 Gary Coulden Smith